 The development of NLP

-Metaprograms are part of ‘Neuro-Linguistic Programming’ (NLP for short).
-NLP was developed in the late seventies in the USA by Richard Bandler and John Grinder.
+Meta Programs are part of ‘Neuro-Linguistic Programming’.
+NLP was developed from the late seventies in the USA by Richard Bandler and John Grinder.
 NLP is a model for studying and transforming subjective experience.
-When formulating NLP concepts, Bandler and Grinder borrowed concepts, structures and procedures from
+When formulating NLP, Bandler and Grinder borrowed concepts from

 - Fritz Perls’ Gestalt Therapy